-Given the above parameter set, the theoretical values of the VaR and ES obtained with~\eqref{eq:swap:xi} and~\eqref{eq:swap:C} are $\xi^0_\star\approx219.64$ and $\chi^0_\star\approx333.91$.
+Given the above parameter set, the theoretical values of the VaR and ES obtained with \eqref{eq:swap:xi} and \eqref{eq:swap:C} are $\xi ^{0}_{\star}\approx 219.64$ and $\chi ^{0}_{\star}\approx 333.91$.

-\paragraph{Comparative study of the complexity.} For the stochastic approximation of these quantities, we use the step sizes $\gamma_n=100/n$, for the SA scheme and $\gamma_n=50/n$ for the nested SA scheme.
-We run these schemes with their respective optimal iterations amounts.
-As for the multilevel SA scheme, we work under the scenario~\eqref{assumption:finite:Lp:moment} with $p_\star=4$, which is tuned using a grid search.
-The VaR and ES are simulated using their respective optimal amounts of iterations $N_0,\dots,N_L$.
-For each prescribed accuracy $\varepsilon\in\{\frac1{32},\frac1{64},\frac1{128},\frac1{256},\frac1{512}\}$, we perform a grid search to tune the intial bias parameter $h_0$ (giving the number of levels $L$) and the step sizes $(\gamma_n)_{n\geq1}$.
-Table~\ref{tbl:swap:mlsa} lists the ensuing parametrizations by prescribed accuracy.
-Figure~\ref{fig:swap:comparison} plots, on a logarithmic scale, the joint evolution of the realized RMSE and the average execution time over $200$ runs of each SA scheme, for an accuracy $\varepsilon$ varying in $\{\frac1{32},\frac1{64},\frac1{128},\frac1{256},\frac1{512}\}$.
-The second row of Figure~\ref{fig:swap:comparison} displays the realized RMSE as a function of the prescribed accuracy.
-Table~\ref{tbl:option:slopes} reports the regressed slopes on these curves as depicted in dashed lines on Figure~\ref{fig:swap:comparison}.
+For the stochastic approximation of these quantities, we use the step sizes \text{${\gamma _{n}=100/n}$} for the SA scheme and $\gamma _{n}=50/n$ for the nested SA scheme.
+We run these schemes with their respective optimal iteration amounts.
+For the multilevel SA scheme, we work under the scenario \eqref{assumption:finite:Lp:moment} with $p_{\star}=4$, which is tuned by using a grid search.
+The VaR and ES are simulated by using their respective optimal amounts $N_{0},\dots ,N_{L}$ of iterations.
+For each prescribed accuracy $\varepsilon \in \{\frac{1}{32},\frac{1}{64},\frac{1}{128}, \frac{1}{256},\frac{1}{512}\}$, we perform a grid search to tune the initial bias parameter $h_{0}$ (giving the number~$L$ of levels) and the step sizes $(\gamma _{n})_{n\geq 1}$.
+Table~\ref{tbl:swap:mlsa} lists the ensuing parametrisations by prescribed accuracy.
+Figure~\ref{fig:swap:comparison} plots on a logarithmic scale the joint evolution of the realised RMSE and the average execution time over $200$ runs of each SA scheme, for an accuracy $\varepsilon $ varying in $\{\frac{1}{32},\frac{1}{64},\frac{1}{128},\frac{1}{256}, \frac{1}{512}\}$.
+The second row of Fig.~\ref{fig:swap:comparison} displays the realised RMSE as a function of the prescribed accuracy.
+Table~\ref{tbl:swap:mlsa:slopes} reports the regressed slopes on these curves as depicted in dashed lines in Fig.~\ref{fig:swap:comparison}.